TomasVotruba/tomasvotruba.com/source/_posts/2020/2020-02-03-how-to-run-rector-and-phpstan-on-huge-project-in-3-seconds-with-phpstorm.md

 <br>

-## How we Hack It?
+## How do we Hack It?

 It takes so long.
-We might adapt, and **push it into the remote repository and let the CI server handle it**.
+We might adapt and **push it into the remote repository and let the CI server handle it**.
 After all, it's often much faster than our local laptop.
 I used this approach at big codebases so far.

 Another way is to copy the directory path and run tool only on it: